geoorge1d127/ProFL/README.md

 * `-c,--coverage-path`: This argument is optional.
 Pass the path to which you want to save the coverage results calculated during ProFL.
 If not specified, the coverage information is not saved.

+For each run, the command reports up to four tables (depending on which technique and suspiciousness formulas you choose) ranking potentially faulty statements by their suspiciousness score.
+The tables will show either: The most suspicious statement, the top 5 most suspicious statement, the top 10 most suspicious statement, or all of the statements in order of most suspicious to least suspicious.
+You also have the option of printing out the results as an html webpage.

 # Components